Robust Hypothesis Testing via Lq-Likelihood: Lq-LIKELIHOOD-RATIO-TYPE TEST

-The importance of the Theorems introduced above is twofold: (1) It implies that L$q$LR makes the approximiation $A \approx B$ more robust against model misspecification.
-By setting $q<1$, many statistical inferences based on $A=B$ can be still valid even when the model is misspecified.
-2) It provides us a tool for identifying model misspecification.
-As we can see, setting $q<1$ can effectively eliminate the influence of outliers.
-On the other hand, it is not hard to prove that setting $q>1$ can magnify the effect of outliers.
-Therefore, the difference between $A$ and $B$ for $q>1$ will be more sensitive to model misspecification.
-When $q=1$, $A$ is essentially Fisher's information matrix.
-Many model misspecification tests are based on testing $A=B$ (e.g., \cite{White1982}).
-The results shown above provide a new approach to model misspecification detection.
+The theory offers two key insights.
+First, our test statistic makes the approximation ${\bf A}_{\varepsilon,q} \approx {\bf B}_{\varepsilon,q}$ more robust to model misspecification.
+By setting $q<1$, many of the statistical inferences originally based on ${\bf A}_{0,1}={\bf B}_{0,1}$ can still remain valid, even if the model is misspecified.
+Second, we gain a tool for identifying model misspecification.
+Setting $q<1$ effectively eliminates the influence of outliers, and setting $q>1$ can magnify the effect of outliers.
+Therefore, the difference between ${\bf A}_{\varepsilon,q}$ and ${\bf B}_{\varepsilon,q}$ for $q>1$ will be more sensitive to model misspecification.
+When $q=1$, ${\bf A}_{\varepsilon,1}$ is essentially Fisher's information matrix.
+Many model misspecification tests are based on ${\bf A}_{\varepsilon,1}={\bf B}_{\varepsilon,1}$ \citep[e.g.,][]{White1982}.
+The preceding results also provide a possible approach to model misspecification detection.